warbacon/zunder-zsh/README.md

 Zunder-zsh has been designed so that any user can use it almost instantly without having to learn new things, just run the script and you are ready to go.
-Here there are no unnecessary things and everything works fast.
+There are no unnecessary things and everything works fast.

 ### Zunder-zsh vs Oh My Zsh